Registered Provisional Psychologist, Assessment Specialist, EMDR Trained

 Your service deserves to be recognized.

-Policing is one of the most challenging careers in Canada, and the toll taken on a member’s mental health is one of the reasons why.
-Many people who join the industry do not fully realize what the realities that policing can demand from your mental wellness.
-The pressure to balance the demands of work, home, and society begin to pile up, and it becomes difficult to make sense of it all.
+Policing is one of the most challenging careers in Canada.
+The toll on a member’s mental health is heavy.
+Many who join service do not fully realize the realities of policing on their mental health.
+The pressure to balance work and home piles up, and it becomes difficult to make sense of it all.
 Before you know it, your life has changed because of your service.

 Mental health can be difficult to understand, especially when it is often hidden or judged at the workplace.
 Your disturbances may confuse or scare you.
 Disproportionate anger, a desire to isolate yourself from others, inability to sleep, mood swings, and detachment from reality are all just a few things that you may suffer from.
 Uzma is here to help you find the road to recovery.